containerd/runwasi/docs/src/developer/architecture.md

 ### Runwasi Libraries

-The core of Runwasi consists of two main Rust libraries:
+The core of Runwasi is the `containerd-wasm-shim` library crate.

-#### Low-level: `containerd-shimkit`
+The `containerd-shim-wasm` crate provides a high-level API for building WebAssembly shims, mainly the `Engine` trait.
+The `Engine` trait has the following features:

+1. **Shim Implementation**: It implements the containerd shim v2 API to facilitate communication between containerd and the WebAssembly runtime.
+This is done through the `containerd-shimkit`'s `Instance` trait (more on this trait below).
+2. **Wasm OCI Integration**: Transparent handling of the [wasm-oci spec](https://tag-runtime.cncf.io/wgs/wasm/deliverables/wasm-oci-artifact/).
+3. **Wasm-specific Features**: Support for Wasm module or component validation and precompilation.

-The `containerd-shimkit` crate provides a low-level API such as the `Instance` trait for implementing a shim.
-It supports both MacOS and Windows and provides observability and tracing for monitoring shim operations.
+The `Engine` trait is build on top of the `containerd-shimkit`'s `Instance` trait.
+The `Instance` trait provides a low-level API for implementing containerd shims.
+It supports Linux, MacOS, and Windows and provides observability and tracing for monitoring shim operations.
 However, it also has limitations:

+- It is *not* stable, and considered an implementation detail for `containerd-shim-wasm`
 - No precompilation out-of-the-box
-- Does not support for native Linux containers out-of-the-box
+- Does not support for native containers out-of-the-box
 - Requires manual handling of cgroup setup

-#### High-level: `containerd-shim-wasm`

-Built on top of containerd-shimkit, the `containerd-shim-wasm` crate provides a high-level API for building WebAssembly shims, mainly the `Engine` trait.
-The `Engine` trait has the following features:

-1. **Shim Implementation**: Because it is built on top of `containerd-shimkit`, it implements the containerd shim v2 API to facilitate communication between containerd and the WebAssembly runtime.
-2. **Wasm OCI Integration**: Transparent handling of the [wasm-oci spec](https://tag-runtime.cncf.io/wgs/wasm/deliverables/wasm-oci-artifact/).
-3. **Wasm-specific Features**: Support for Wasm module or component validation and precompilation.

 ### Engine Types